-I’m a BIG fan of yearly liver cleanses for thyroid health, and sometimes more often, depending on someone’s condition.
+I’m a BIG fan of yearly liver cleanses for overall health and wellness, but also to support the thyroid.

 I received this email from a recent liver cleanse convert.
 She said:

 “I want to thank you for emphasizing the need for a liver cleanse.
 I had been taking Armour and Nature Thyroid for years, but suddenly within a year I began to have difficulty keeping my weight down and started developing a skin rash on my face by my nose.
 This started slowly but picked up great speed so that within 3 weeks from June to July, I had a fierce rash in my throat and gained 6 pounds.
 To make a long story short, I’m on the 7th day of a 10-day liver cleanse.
 The rash in my throat is almost gone and I have lost 3 pounds.
 Thanks!” – Frances

 Generally, I recommend a gentle liver cleanse for people experiencing:

 - Thyroid disease